Top things to do in Tasmania

 • Cataract Gorge Reserve

-• Battery Point Walks
+• Battery Point walks

 One of the best free Hobart attractions, the Battery Point Sculpture Trail links numerical exhibits that explain the city's interesting past.
 While you're soaking up some history, you'll enjoy great views of the port and lower Derwent Estuary.
 The historical buildings of Battery Point are pretty special too.